YichaoCai1/yichaocai1.github.io/_posts/2025-01-08-language and the art of modeling the world.md

 ---
 layout: post
-title: Reading Report of Causal Inference
+title: Language and the Art of Modeling the World
 date: 2025-01-08 00:00:00 -0930
-description: Language and the Art of Modeling the World
+description: Random thoughts on modeling.
 tags: random
 categories: thoughts
 ---